pachyderm/pachyderm/doc/getting_started/local_installation.md

 ## Next Steps

-After you install and configure Pachyderm, you can continue exploring Pachyderm by completing the following:
+After you install and configure Pachyderm, continue exploring Pachyderm:

 * Complete the [Beginner Tutorial](./beginner_tutorial.html)
 to learn the basics of Pachyderm, such as adding data and building analysis pipelines.

 * Explore the Pachyderm Dashboard.
-  By default, Pachyderm deploys Pachyderm Enterprise dashboard.
+By default, Pachyderm deploys the Pachyderm Enterprise dashboard.
 You can use a FREE trial token to experiment with the dashboard.
 Point your browser to port `30080` on your minikube IP.
 Alternatively, if you cannot connect directly, enable port forwarding by running `pachctl port-forward`, and then point your browser to `localhost:30080`.

 **See Also:**